 To reduce the risk of Graft Versus Host Disease (GVHD), doctors will often try to match the donor and recipient as closely as possible in terms of their human leukocyte antigens (HLAs), which are proteins found on the surface of cells that help the immune system distinguish between self and non-self.
 However, even when the donor and recipient are well-matched, there is still a risk of GVHD occurring.

 So does the immune system need to be destroyed to effectively help neurological conditions such as MS?

 No, it does not.
 Published studies have found that Mesenchymal stem cell therapy (MSCT) can reduce inflammation and regulate the immune system, without the need for invasive immunosuppressive treatments (chemotherapy).
-Mesenchymal stem cells also offer intrinsic benefits that hematopoietic stem cells do not, such as the ability to differentiate into a variety of cell types, release of immunoregulatory molecules, promote the release of exosome and growth factors.
+MSCs derived from umbilical cord tissue also offer intrinsic benefits that hematopoietic stem cells do not, such as the ability to differentiate into a variety of cell types, release of immunoregulatory molecules, promote the release of exosome and growth factors.

 DVC Stem offers a culturally expanded cord tissue-derived mesenchymal stem cell treatment